 How many times will I fly to Prague?

-With most treatments pre-operative examination, surgery and final check up are done within one stay, so you only fly to Prague once.
+With most treatments, pre-operative examination, surgery, and final check-up are done within one stay, so you only fly to Prague once.
 For dental implants two visits to Prague are necessary.
 During the 1st visit the implantation is done and 6 days of stay are necessary.
 After 3 months the implants are ready for crowns to be placed.
-2nd visit can be done during weekend.
+2nd visit can be done during the weekend.

 The Czech Republic joined the EU in May 2004.
 There are now no travel or trade restrictions in place between the EU and the Czech Republic.
 EU regulations apply now as in other member states.

 Is there something I should not do before my surgery?

 if you were not given any special instructions, there are not any specific limitations for your surgery.
 However, it is generally recommended not to take vitamin C tablets and drugs diluting blood (e.g. Aspirin) several days before the surgery.